ElectricNightOwl/ArmSwinger/README.md

 If at any time the player ascends/descends more than this value over a single frame, a rewind is triggered unconditionally (no sampling multiple times).

+#### Max Instant Height Climb Mode
+Only if Prevent Climbing is enabled.
+Changes how Prevent Climbing reacts when a player tried to instantly climb greater than maxInstantHeightChange.
+######Rewind
+Fade out, rewind numSavedPositionsToRewind postitions, fade back in.
+######Push Back
+Do not allow the player to make the move.
+Instead, adjust the position of the play area so that they cannot fall down.

+#### Max Instant Height Fall Mode
+Only if Prevent Falling is enabled.
+Changes how Prevent Falling reacts when a player tried to instantly fall greater than maxInstantHeightChange.
+######Rewind
+Fade out, rewind numSavedPositionsToRewind postitions, fade back in.
+######Push Back
+Do not allow the player to make the move.
+Instead, adjust the position of the play area so that they cannot fall down.

 #### Dont Save Unsafe Climb Fall Positions
 Only if both Prevent Climbing and Prevent Falling is enabled.
 If true, positions that can be climbed but not fallen down (or vice versa) won't be saved as rewind positions.
 If false, the position will be saved anyways and the player might get stuck.